MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/custom-connector-sdk-overview.md

 >[!Note]
 > Following capabilities are not available currently:
->Graph-based data source traversal during crawls, for example: traversing through folder structures.
+> a.
+Graph-based data source traversal during crawls, for example: traversing through folder structures.
->Ability to manage search permissions based on access control from your data source is not available currently.
+> b.
+Ability to manage search permissions based on access control from your data source is not available currently.

 ## See also